coder/code-server/README.md

 ### Future

 - Windows support.
-- Electron and ChromeOS applications to bridge the gap between local<->remote.
+- Electron and Chrome OS applications to bridge the gap between local<->remote.
 - Run VS Code unit tests against our builds to ensure features work as expected.

 ## Contributing